ibnIrshad/canvas-cptool/README.md

 ### Who wrote this app?

-I was initially written by Isa Hassen, who needed me for a very limited purpose.
-I know I am rather hastily written, he is sorry.
-Contributions are welcome.
+Written by Isa Hassen, who needed it for a very limited purpose.
+I know it is a bit hastily written.
+Create an issue and I will try to help.